Follow these steps to send DataStream 2 logs to Microsoft Azure Blob Storage.

-Click Validate & Save to validate the connection to the destination and save the integration details you provided.
+Click Validate & Save to validate the connection to the destination, and save the integration details you provided.

 Optionally, in the Delivery options menu, edit the Filename field to change the prefix and suffix for your log files.
-File name prefixes support Dynamic time variables.
+File name prefixes support Dynamic variables.

 For file name prefixes, you shouldn't use the

 .character, as it may result in errors and data loss.
-File name suffixes don't support dynamic time variables and the
+File name suffixes don't support dynamic variables and the

 ?characters.
 See Naming buckets in Azure.